 Open Problem 3.2 Let k(n) be the length of the longest linked n-sequence.
 Get upper and lower bounds on k(n) asymptotically.

 The following problem was implicit.

-Open Problem 3.3 If is known that k(100) = 77 by a computer program.
-Find a human-readable proof of this result and also find more values of k, perhaps by computer.
+Open Problem 3.3 It is known that k(100) = 77 by a computer program.